gokulkrishna10/dl-scanner/README.md

    - `cd [project directory]`
 3. Install dependencies (assuming Node.js and npm are installed):
    - `npm install`
+4. Assuming python and pip is already installed, use the following command to install the Python dependencies listed in requirements.txt:
+   - `pip install -r requirements.txt`
-4. Start the server:
+5. Start the server:
    - `npm start`
-5. Open the local version of the application in a web browser
+6. Open the local version of the application in a web browser